 VI refers to the vision of the better eye which, even with eyeglasses or corrective surgery, cannot be corrected to the normal level.

-Ophthalmologists will classify an individual as having mild VI, moderate VI, severe VI or total blindness according to his/her visual acuity, visual field and other contributing factors.
+Ophthalmologists will classify an individual as having mild low vision, moderate low vision, severe low vision or total blindness according to his/her visual acuity, visual field and other contributing factors.

 Children with VI may exhibit the following: